 If your employer uses Everlance to record work-related mileage and issue reimbursement, they will select a CPM or a FAVR plan for your reimbursement program.
-Based on the rates determined by your employer, Everlance will help you keep track of how these rates are applied and understand how each mileage report is broken down based on your rates and commute deduction policies (if applicable).
+Based on the rates determined by your employer, Everlance will help you keep track of how these rates are applied and understand how each mileage report is broken down based on your rates and commute deduction policies (if applicable) provided to us by your employer.

 While some answers can be complex, we hope the following general information can give more insight.